callstack/react-native-testing-library/website/docs/UserEvent.md

 Simulates a long press user interaction.
 In React Native the `longPress` event is emitted when the press duration exceeds long press threshold (by default 500 ms).
 In other aspects this actions behaves similar to regular `press` action, e.g. by emitting `pressIn` and `pressOut` events.
 The press duration is customisable through the options.
 This should be useful if you use the `delayLongPress` prop.
 When using real timers this will take 500 ms so it is highly recommended to use that API with fake timers to prevent test taking a long time to run.

+### Options
+- `duration` - duration of the press in miliseconds.
+Default value is 500 ms.

 ## `type()`

 ```ts